cavo789/joomla_free/readme.md

 ## show_table

 show_table.php allows you to extract informations from your Joomla database : run a SQL query and export it as a table.
-Nice HTML output with Bootstrap and jQuery or a RAW output to only output a <table> tag so the generated table can be easily reuse in, for instance, a spreadsheet program.
+Nice HTML output with Bootstrap and jQuery or a RAW output to only output a &lt;table&gt; tag so the generated table can be easily reuse in, for instance, a spreadsheet program.

 [go to show_table](https://github.com/cavo789/joomla_free/tree/master/show_table)